dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/5-preparing-for-a-successful-run.md

 In previous lessons, you followed along by adding our example code to your local project.
 You successfully materialized the assets in the project and stored the resulting data in a local DuckDB database.

-**This section will be a little different.** To keep things simple, we’ll walk you through the steps required to run the pipeline successfully, but we won’t show you how to perform a run in this lesson.
-Production deployment can be complicated and require a lot of setup.
-We won't go through setting up the external resources because we want to focus on running your pipeline in Dagster Cloud.
+**This section will be a little different.** Production deployment can be complicated and require a lot of setup.
+To keep things simple we’ll walk you through the steps required to set up the pipeline for a successful run, but not how to set up external services.
 For this lesson, assume we already have our storage set up and ready to go.

 ---